FROSTEYe-actual/footnotes_tooltip/README.md

 This is a **personal project**, and while it is currently feature-complete for its primary purpose, I have the following milestones planned for the long-term roadmap:

-- **Official WordPress.org Hosting**: My current focus is preparing the plugin for submission to the [Official WordPress Plugin Directory](https://wordpress.org/plugins/) to provide seamless updates and wider accessibility.
+- **Official WordPress.org Hosting**: My current focus is preparing the plugin for submission to the [official WordPress Plugin Directory](https://wordpress.org/plugins/) to provide seamless updates and wider accessibility.
 - **Basic Settings Page**: In the distant future, I may consider adding a simple settings page in the WordPress admin dashboard for UI customization. **Please note that this is currently a low priority.**

 > **Note**: These updates are part of my personal long-term vision.
 There is no fixed release date, as the transition to the official directory is the main priority at this stage.